adityanatraj/dronevis/README.md

 This project is extremely alpha and could use help.
 Any and all contributions via pull request are welcome!

-Possible todos:
+todos:
+- be able to the mess of variable type branches/events
+- be able to handle multiple branches as conditions
-- be any amount smarter about step when conditions
+- be able to handle multiple events as conditions
 - allow specifying where the files are saved
 - allow specifying what the output files are named
 - allow specifying the filetype of the output image